Create a Cool Signature

 Steps to Creating a Unique Signature

-- 2Select a writing instrument or pen that is comfortable and easy to use.You've done your research and found a font that you like; now, you need a tool to practice with.
+- 2You've done your research and found a font that you like; now, you need a tool to practice with.
 There are a variety of pens, from felt-tip to rollerball, fountain, or ballpoint.
 Whichever type of pen you prefer, make sure that you can hold it comfortably and that you are able to write without pressing too hard on the paper you use, as you will be doing a lot of practicing.
-You don't want to end up with a painful hand cramp five minutes into your first practice session.Advertisement
+You don't want to end up with a painful hand cramp five minutes into your first practice session.Select a writing instrument or pen that is comfortable and easy to use.Advertisement

-- 4Practice writing your name.The last step is to practice writing your name repeatedly in your chosen font or style until it is comfortable.
+- 4The last step is to practice writing your name repeatedly in your chosen font or style until it is comfortable.
 For the signature, some people use their full name and others use their first initial and last name or their first and last names.
 You can practice writing your name however you like until you find the combination that works for you.
 You may feel like you are practicing too much, but in fact there is no limit to the number of times you can practice your signature.
 You should practice until you are happy with how it looks and until you are comfortable writing it.
 With additional practice, you will be able to write your signature much quicker and your handwriting will continuously improve.
-By setting aside even a few minutes each day to practice your handwriting, you should begin to see improvement, not only in your signature, but in your general writing as well.Advertisement
+By setting aside even a few minutes each day to practice your handwriting, you should begin to see improvement, not only in your signature, but in your general writing as well.Practice writing your name.Advertisement

 Uses for your Signature